Tilanqiao Prison: 1943 to 1945

 This changed when it was turned over to the Wang Jingwei Government in 1943 following the disbandment of the International Settlement.
 The prison was renamed Tilanqiao Prison after the surrounding district.
 For the rest of the war the prison was used to hold thousands of Chinese dissidents who dissented against the Nanjing government, Western prisoners of war, and some European civilians.
 Many prisoners were removed from the prison by the Japanese and used as forced labour.

 In February 1944, a section of the prison was made a consular prison for the detention of Japanese under control of the Japanese Consulate General.

 It was during this period that Ward Road saw its first and only escape, when two Americans and one British naval officer, all Allied POW's, managed to escape from the prison with Chinese assistance.
 In September 1944, USMC Corporal Jerold Beers Story, USN Lieutenant Commander Columbus Darwin Smith, and Commander John B. Wooley RN traveled 700 miles over seven weeks across Japanese-occupied China until they reached friendly forces.

 1945 to 1949

-In 1945 the Axis powers surrendered and Tilanqiao Prison was brought under the control of Chiang Kai-shek 's Kuomintang government.
+In 1945 the Axis powers surrendered and Tilanqiao Prison was brought under the control of Chiang Kai-shek's Kuomintang government.
 The KMT used the prison to detain several hundred Japanese war criminals and a number of Chinese who had been part of Wang Jingwei's government.
 In 1947 the first trials of these criminals were held.
-Thirteen Chinese hanjian prisoners being executed inside the prison's walls.
+13 Chinese hanjian prisoners were executed inside the prison's walls.
 The U.S. military also used the prison to execute Japanese war criminals convicted by an American military commission in Shanghai.

-In 1948, the underground Communist Party member Wang Xiaohe was executed by the Guomindang after a show trial.
+In 1948, the underground Communist Party member Wang Xiaohe was executed by the Kuomintang after a show trial.
 The execution took place in the prison yard by firing squad rather than in the execution chamber.